Email Deliverability & Domain Warmup: The Complete Guide

 DKIM (DomainKeys Identified Mail)

-Adds a digital signature verifying emails haven't been tampered with.
+Adds a digital signature that proves your emails were not tampered with in transit.

 Type: CNAME